In This Article Show

 - What To Do If Your Baby Hates Formula Taste

-“I want to stop breastfeeding, but my baby hates formula taste.
+“I want to stop breastfeeding, but my baby hates the formula taste.
 What should I do?” asked my friend Mercy, a first-time mom.
-One thing we can all agree on about babies is that they can be choosy when it comes to what they eat.
-Trust me I know how frustrating it is.
-But the truth is you are not alone, so many mothers battle with this issue which is quite normal.
+One thing we can all agree on about babies is that they can be choosy regarding what they eat.
+Trust me; I know how frustrating it is.
+But the truth is you are not alone; so many mothers battle with this issue which is quite normal.

 If your baby keeps rejecting the taste of formula, the first thing you should do is try another brand of formula that closely tastes like breastmilk.
 One other thing you can do is to have someone else feed them instead of you.
-Also, keep in mind that you have to keep trying, your baby will eventually begin to enjoy it.
+Also, remember that you have to keep trying; your baby will eventually begin to enjoy it.